YoushanLiu/FDFK2D/README.md

 - plot_snap.m      -> A MATLAB script to plot snapshots.

 # License
-FDFK2D is a free software: you can redistribute it and/or modify it under the terms of the MIT License.
+FDFK2D is a free software, you can redistribute it and/or modify it under the terms of the MIT License.
 A copy of this license is provided in LICENSE.